 Step 1: Turn Off The Filter

-The first essential step of cleaning a canister aquarium filter is to turn off the power.
+The first essential step in cleaning a canister aquarium filter is to turn off the power.
 So, unplug it from the socket and check for any water coming out of the outlet tube; if there’s no water flowing, then you are safe to proceed with further steps.

 Step 2: Turn Off Shut Off Valves